dpla-attic/frontend/README.md

 --------
 This application is released under an AGPLv3 license.

-* Copyright President and Fellows of Harvard College, 2013
-* Copyright Digital Public Library of America, 2014
+* Copyright Digital Public Library of America, 2015